 Any time is the right time to get accredited

 Preparation for accreditation can begin as early as the planning stage of a birth center’s development.
-Many new birth centers find the “AABC Standards for Birth Centers” and the “CABC Manual for Accreditation” to be a great foundation upon which to design the facility and the program of services.
+Many new birth centers find the “AABC Standards for Birth Centers” and the “CABC Indicators for Compliance” to be a great foundation upon which to design the facility and the program of services.

 One-Year Accreditation is available for new birth centers that:

 - are ready to provide complete care for a laboring mother and her newborn.